mroczek123/workScraper/readme.md

 ### Why such stack?
 Decision to make project fully JS was taken due to some advantages which using one language across whole project allows like:
-* sharing classes/enums/interfaces between modules gives some sort of contract between modules
+* sharing classes/enums/interfaces between modules gives some sort of hard contract between modules
 * compromise between static and dynamic language given by TS
 * easy asynchronicity featured by Promises and RxJS 🦄